-Councilor Murphy would probably be less willing to bully non-profits into paying "voluntary" property taxes if he lived near any of the universities or hospitals in downtown Boston and could see the immense positive impact they have on our city.
+Councilor Murphy would probably be less willing to into paying "voluntary" property taxes if he lived near any of the universities or hospitals in downtown Boston and could see the immense positive impact they have on our city.

 We Need to Take Responsibility, Too

 While you might think the councilors would focus on Boston Proper because the downtown neighborhoods are where the serious money is made in tax revenue, both residential and commercial, sadly, the reason that councilors ignore downtown Boston is most likely because fewer residents vote here than elsewhere.